Meithal/ccson/README.md

-We used our own pool of memory instead of using the shared static one, since our object will point to it, and we don't want to lose the value.
+We used our own pool of memory instead of using the shared static one, since our object will point to it, and we don't want to lose the value we point on.